 Returning to her senses, Sora shivered slightly as she walked to her locker.
 She’d just stocked it today.
-She had extra clothes, showering supplies, and towels inside.
+She had extra clothes, shower supplies, and towels inside.
 Wendy was trying not to make eye contact with her as she cleaned up what remained of Sora’s clothes and school supplies.
 Opening her locker, Sora’s hands hovered over her extra clothes.
 If I don’t return back home as Kari instructed … I can’t take that risk.
 She is actually letting me go, I won’t do anything to jeopardize this opportunity!

 “Is this real?”
-Sora whispered, while taking out two white towels.
+Sora whispered while taking out two white towels.

 Wendy hesitated before looking around to see if anyone was watching.
 Finding no one, she whispered, “I think Kari was serious—she sounded serious.”

 A small smile lifted Sora’s features as she wrapped herself with the towels.
 “I never thought those words would leave Kari’s mouth … she even shut Lori up when she tried to question her.”
 Vision rising to meet Wendy’s light brown eyes, she asked, “Could you leave with me?
 I was thinking about homeschooling—I’d pay for the tutor.”

 Eyes dropping, Wendy shook her head as she swept some clothes into a dustpan.
 “My mom wouldn’t let me … she never liked you because…”